bos/stanford-cs240h/notes/l7/laziness.md

 * Clients cannot use the value constructors to create new values.

-* The *only* way for a client to construct expressions is using our handwritten constructor functions with their carefully chosen types.
+* The *only* way for a client to construct expressions is using our handwritten "smart constructor" functions with their carefully chosen types.

 * Clients cannot pattern-match on an `Expr` value.
 Our internals are opaque; we could change our implementation without clients being